 What if there was a new way to balance your hormones and reduce some of the side effects that come with menstruation?
 When it comes to women’s health, the menstrual cycle can have a bigger impact on daily life than you may realize.

-By the end of this article, you’ll know about the basics of an idea called cycle syncing and what some people believe to be the way this can improve wellbeing.
+By the end of this article, you’ll know about the basics of an idea called cycle syncing and why some people believe that this lifestyle can improve your wellbeing.

 The Menstrual Cycle Phases

 As we shared in our article on period weight gain, your body has two main menstrual phases called the follicular phase and the luteal phase.
 The ovulatory phase falls right in between these two phases, and lasts only about 24 hours.

 Estrogen, progesterone, luteinizing hormone, and follicular stimulating hormone are just a few of the hormones involved in your menstrual cycle.
 During menstruation, your body sheds its uterine lining.

 This occurs at the beginning of your menstrual cycle.
 The length of the menstrual cycle is usually between 25 and 30 days, but it may be longer or shorter for some people.

 Cycle syncing is a term coined and trademarked by Alisa Vitti, Functional Nutritionist, HHC, AADP in her book Womancode.
 According to Alissa, cycle syncing is the process of aligning our lifestyle with the specific phase of our menstrual cycle.

 It begins with familiarizing yourself with the different phases of your menstrual and hormonal cycle, then tailoring your diet, physical activity, supplement intake, and lifestyle choices to the strengths, weaknesses, and needs of each phase of your cycle.